toolprint/sdk-ts/README.md

 A modern tool hosting platform focused on developer experience and enterprise features.
 Smithery offers extensive tool management capabilities and robust security controls.

 > Want to add support for your tool hosting platform?
-Please reach out to us at support@onegrep.dev or [Create a Provider Support Request](https://github.com/OneGrep/typescript-sdk/issues/new?template=feature_request.yml&title=[Provider]%3A+Add+support+for+)!
+Please reach out to us at support@toolprint.ai or [Create a Provider Support Request](https://github.com/toolprint/sdk-ts/issues/new?template=feature_request.yml&title=[Provider]%3A+Add+support+for+)!

 ## 📖 Next Steps

 Ready to explore more advanced capabilities?
-Check out our [API Reference](packages/onegrep-sdk/docs/apiSpec.md#api-methods) to learn about:
+Check out our [API Reference](packages/toolprint-sdk/docs/apiSpec.md#api-methods) to learn about:

 - Advanced filtering and search options
 - Custom tool context training